Freakwill/ell/README.md

 There are some experiements in `examples/` most of whom are related to wavelets.
 Our ambition is to replace [pywavlets](http://pywavelets.readthedocs.io/en/latest/)

-`pyramid.py` is recommanded to run to have a view with pyramid algorithm which is one of the goals to developing Ell.
+`pyramid.py` is recommanded to run to have a view with pyramid algorithm (developed by Burt & Adelson 1983) which is one of the goals to developing Ell.

+`mallat.py` decompose an image as a quadtree.

+`image_compress.py` a numerical experiment of image compression

 ## TO-DO